aflaxman/dp_2020_census/plugged_text.md

-We anticipate some readers of this will be social researchers who rely on Census Bureau data for quantitative work, and who have concerns that the Census Bureau is going to add noise to this data.
-Such a reader may be open to the possibility that privacy is a valid reason for adding this noise, yet still be concerned about how this noise will affect their next decade of research.
-Our results visually summarized in Figure 2 can help to understand what this noise will
+We anticipate some readers of this will be social researchers who rely on Census Bureau data for quantitative work, and who have concerns that the Census Bureau is going to reduce the accuracy of this data.
+Such a reader may be open to the possibility that privacy is a valid reason for reducing accuracy, yet still be concerned about how this will affect their next decade of research.
+Our results visually summarized in Figure 2 can help to understand the potential change in
-mean: if $\epsilon=1.0$, for county-level stratified counts, TopDown will be like the noise introduced by working with a 50% sample of the full dataset; if $\epsilon=2.0$, it will like working with a 75% sample; and if $\epsilon=6.0$, it will have accuracy matching a 95% sample, which is pretty close to having the full data without noise.
+accuracy: if $\epsilon=1.0$, for county-level stratified counts, TopDown will be like the uncertainty introduced by working with a 50% sample of the full dataset; if $\epsilon=2.0$, it will be like working with a 75% sample; and if $\epsilon=6.0$, it will have accuracy matching a 95% sample, which is pretty close to having the full data without protecting privacy.
 Such a reader may still want to see an analysis like this run on the 2010 decennial census data, but we hope this will help them rest a little easier about the quality of the data they are relying on for their work.

 We also expect that some readers will be more drawn to the lower end of the epsilon curve.
 Just how private is TopDown with
 $\epsilon=0.25$, especially when total count at the state-level is invariant?
 Our results show that all $\epsilon$ less than 1.0 have empirical privacy loss around 0.15, independent of $\epsilon$.
-You can add more and more noise, but, perhaps due to the invariants, that noise is not translating into more and more privacy.
+You can add more and more variation, but, perhaps due to the invariants, that variation does not translate into more and more privacy.

+Comparing error in total count or stratified count across levels of the geographic hierarchy reveals a powerful feature of the TopDown
+algorithm: the error is of similar magnitude even though the counts are substantially different in size.
+This is because the variation added at each level has been specified to have the same portion of the total privacy budget.
+It remains to be investigated how alternative allocations of privacy budget across levels will change the error and empirical privacy loss.

-For $\epsilon \geq 1.0$, we found that TopDown introduced near minimal noise and attained empirical privacy loss almost 10 times less than
+For $\epsilon \geq 1.0$, TopDown introduced near minimal variation and attained empirical privacy loss almost 10 times less than $\epsilon$.
-$\epsilon$.
 We also found that this created a quantifiable amount of bias.
 The bias increased the reported counts in homogeneous districts while decreasing the counts in racially and ethnically mixed districts.
-The TopDown algorithm may therefore drive some redistribution of resources from diverse urban communities to segregated rural communities.
-[More about the hypothesis that bias is due to homogeneity, vs the theory that bias is due to unit size.]
+The TopDown algorithm may therefore drive some small amount of redistribution of resources from diverse urban communities to segregated rural communities.

 Accurate counts in small communities are important for emergency preparedness and other routine planning tasks performed by state and